Florida Drug Charges: Fort Lauderdale Drug Attorney Explains your Rights & the Law

 - Distribution: selling, delivering, or providing a controlled substance to others without appropriate licensure.

-The Elements of Broward County Drug Possession
+The Elements of a Drug Possession Crime in South Florida

 Possession is one of the most common drug offenses in Florida.
 To convict an individual on a drug possession charge, law enforcement must prove three specific elements.
 They are: